-How to Make a SLAX Bootable USB Drive: Running Linux from a USB drive provides flexibility, portability, and a great way to test or troubleshoot systems without altering your main hard drive.
-In this step-by-step guide, you’ll learn how to create a SLAX bootable USB using YUMI Multiboot USB Creator on Windows or via WINE on Linux.
+How to Make a SLAX Bootable USB Drive: Running Linux from a flash drive gives you portability, flexibility, and a practical way to test or troubleshoot computers without affecting your primary system.
+In this walkthrough, you'll learn how to set up a SLAX live USB using YUMI Multiboot USB Creator on Windows, or on Linux via WINE.
+Methods are also provided to help do the same natively from Linux or a macOS.

 What is SLAX Linux?